nunomtg/scanf/README.md

 ## Usage

 To use the `scanf` function, import it from the module and call it with a pattern and an input string.
-The function will parse the input based on the pattern and return a tuple of values with the type you specified.
+The function will parse the input based on the pattern and **returns a tuple of values, each cast to its corresponding type**.

 ### Example
 I created this function because it mainly comes in handy in Advent of Code problems.
 Taking for example [Day 5 - AoC 2022](https://adventofcode.com/2022/day/5) parsing the input is just: